WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Geographically

-High income countries- These are countries whose Gross National Income (GNI) in 2004 was $10,066 or more (according to World Bank estimates).
+High income countries- these are countries whose Gross National Income (GNI) in 2004 was $10,066 or more (according to World Bank estimates).

-Low income countries- These are countries whose Gross National Income (GNI) in 2004 was less than $10,066 (according to World Bank estimates).
+Low income countries- these are countries whose Gross National Income (GNI) in 2004 was less than $10,066 (according to World Bank estimates).

 Due to disability